tjpractice/devops/README.md

 2. **Infrastructure Provisioning (Terraform):**
    - GitHub Actions runs Terraform to provision an Amazon EKS (Elastic Kubernetes Service) cluster on AWS.
-   - No Terraform modules are used — pure Terraform code for transparency and customization.
+   - Pure Terraform code for transparency and customization.

 3. **Containerization (Docker):**
-   - React application is packaged into a Docker container.
+   - React application is packaged into a Docker images.
-   - Optional pipeline to build and push Docker images to Docker Hub.
+   - The pipeline to build and push Docker images to Docker Hub.

 4. **Kubernetes Deployment:**
    - Kubernetes manifests are applied via GitHub Actions to deploy: